Imagine showing up to take your ACT test and not being allowed to use the calculator you brought?

-In general, the ACT explains that all test-takers can use “any 4-function, scientific, or graphing calculator, as long as it is not on the prohibited list and it is modified, if needed.”
+In general, the ACT Calculator Policy allows “any 4-function, scientific, or graphing calculator, as long as it is not on the prohibited list and it is modified, if needed.”

-Your best option is to use a calculator you’ve used before.
-Yes, you could use your older sibling’s fancy graphing calculator.
-But if you’ve never used it before, you’ll be spending valuable time struggling to calculate the basics (or just to find the “equals” button).
-While all of the ACT problems can be solved without a calculator, it’s a resource you want to use to your advantage!
+Use a calculator you’ve used before.
+Yes, you could borrow one.
+But if you’ve never used it, you’ll spend valuable time struggling to calculate the basic buttons.
+While all ACT problems can be solved without a calculator, you’ll find it to be a key resource.

 Prohibited Calculators on the ACT

-The main calculator functionality that is prohibited on the ACT is Computer Algebra System functionality.
-You are tested on your ability to solve the algebra problems on your own!
-This functionality cannot be built-in or downloaded onto your calculator.
-Here are a few of the calculators that are explicitly banned:
+The ACT mainly prohibits the Computer Algebra System function.
+You must solve algebra problems on your own.
+Here are a few calculators that are specifically banned:

 - TI-Nspire CAS (the TI-Nspire non-CAS is permitted)